 Eliminates governance complexity and risk: Databricks lakehouse eliminates the fragmentation and inconsistency that arise from managing compliance across separate systems like data lakes and warehouses.

-Automate compliance workflows and reduce overhead: The lakehouse platform can significantly reduce the time required for regulatory audits by automating reporting.
+Automate compliance with workflows and reduce overhead: The lakehouse platform can significantly reduce the time required for regulatory audits by automating reporting.
 With Unity Catalog and audit logs, teams can generate compliance reports in hours, not weeks, which can save millions on annual compliance overhead.

 Ensures auditable data integrity and security: The platform provides an end-to-end view of data lineage, showing how data flows through the entire system.
 This visibility is critical for audits and builds trust in analytical outputs by providing transparency.